 My general rule of thumb is that you want a rod that you can throw lures on all day if you had too.
 If the rod is too heavy you will suffer from fatigue and you won’t gain the confidence you need in your equipment to do the job.

-Once you’ve found a particular rod manufacture that you are comfortable with for a certain technique, what I recommend is to stick with that rod manufacture or brand of rods for all other techniques you are trying to learn.
+Once you’ve found a particular rod manufacture that you are comfortable with for a certain technique, what I recommend is to stick with that rod manufacturer or brand of rods for all other techniques you are trying to learn.
 The rods will all feel the same, and the adjustment period is a lot smaller than it would be if you switch to a completely different manufactures rod.

 No one rod can do everything, so if you really want to take your bass fishing to the next level you will need to purchase rods for specific techniques (rod for crankbaits, a rod for just spinnerbaits, a rod for plastic worm fishing, etc.).
-The actions for different techniques will vary, so having technique specific rods will help boost your confidence dramatically.
+The actions for different techniques will vary, so having technique-specific rods will help boost your confidence dramatically.

 Here is a general guide that I use to judge which proper action rod works for specific techniques:

-|Crankbaits||Medium to Medium Heavy||Moderate|
+|Crankbaits||Medium to Medium-Heavy||Moderate|

-|Soft Plastics||Medium Heavy to Heavy||Fast|
+|Soft Plastics||Medium-Heavy to Heavy||Fast|

-|Jigs||Medium Heavy to Heavy||Fast|
+|Jigs||Medium-Heavy to Heavy||Fast|

-|Finesse Soft Plastics||Medium Light – Light||Fast|
+|Finesse Soft Plastics||Medium-Light – Light||Fast|

 This is just a generic guide, but it will help you eliminate many of the options and be more specific with your purchase.
 Each rod company’s actions feel different that’s why I say it really comes down to your own judgment of what’s comfortable for you.

-Price is always a factor in purchases and with rods there is no difference, but I must stress this, you really will get what you pay for!!!
+Price is always a factor in purchases and with rods, there is no difference, but I must stress this, you really will get what you pay for!!!
 If you’re a person that is a beginner or doesn’t fish much then get something that’s not so expensive.
-However, in my opinion, in order to gain the confidence in your equipment and yourself you need to spend the extra $$$ & purchase the better equipment or at least the best equipment you can afford.
+However, in my opinion, in order to gain the confidence in your equipment and yourself, you need to spend the extra $$$ & purchase the better equipment or at least the best equipment you can afford.
 It will definitely make your fishing so much easier.

-The #1 thing I have noticed that get anglers frustrated, particularly the novice fisherman, is that their equipment is totally wrong for the technique that their fishing.
+The #1 thing I have noticed that get anglers frustrated, particularly the novice fisherman, is that their equipment is totally wrong for the technique that they’re fishing.
 It’s just like a golfer, you can’t play golf with just one club, there’s a club for each situation & fishing is no different.
 So spending the extra $$ and investing in better rods will help you be more successful in the end.
 If you apply these tips I feel it will help you make a wiser rod purchase in the future!